A couple holding hands while walking down a trail with their two dogs

 Mock2 button 3

 In the event that you are bitten by a tick, be sure you know how to safely remove it and when to see a healthcare provider if you are concerned about Lyme disease or Rocky Mountain spotted fever.
-If you’re at risk of contracting a tick-borne disease, we encourage you to visit your healthcare provider for an evaluation and/or treatment (and consider taking a Lyme disease blood test.
+If you’re at risk of contracting a tick-borne disease, we encourage you to visit your healthcare provider for an evaluation and/or treatment (and consider taking an at-home Lyme disease blood test.

 What To Do If You're Bitten By A Tick